redhat-developer/developers.redhat.com/README.md

 The `secrets.yaml.gpg` file is encrypted using GPG with multiple recipients.
 A plugin for vim such as vim-gnupg (https://github.com/jamessan/vim-gnupg) makes editing the file easy.

-## Updating Developer Materials Versions
-Developer materials, such as quickstarts and tutorials (Ticket Monster) can be updated to use a new version by completing the following steps.
-WFK quickstarts are used here as an example:

-1. Ensure that a tag exists for the new version in the quickstart repo.
-E.g. for WFK 2.6.0.Final there is the following quickstart tag: https://github.com/jboss-developer/jboss-wfk-quickstarts/tree/2.6.0.Final
-2. Create a Jira issue for the work in the DEVELOPER jira project.
-E.g. https://issues.jboss.org/browse/DEVELOPER-841.
-Assign to yourself.
-3. Go to your checkout of this repo and create a new branch for the change:

-        git checkout -b DEVELOPER-841

-4. Change to the directory containing the developer materials to update:

-        cd _wfk-quickstarts

-5. Fetch the changes to the quickstart repo

-        git fetch origin --tags

-6. Checkout the new tag

-        git checkout 2.6.0.Final

-7. Move back to root directory

-        cd ..

-7. Add and commit the changes

-        git add .
-        git commit -m "DEVELOPER-841 Update developer materials to the latest released WFK 2.6.0.GA resources"

-8. Push the branch to your fork of this repo.
-Assumed to be 'orgin'

-        git push origin DEVELOPER-841

-9. Go to GitHub and raise a PR for your change.

 ## Common issues
 This area documents fixes to common issues: